vitorcool/k8s-easy2/README.md

 ## Usage

-1. Clone the repo and change to k8s-easy2 directory
+1. Clone repo and change directory to k8s-easy2 directory
     ```shell
     $ git clone https://github.com/vitorcool/k8s-easy2
     $ cd k8s-easy2
     ```
- Edit Vagrantfile to tuneup your cluster settings, or just skip this part and use default settings
+    Now is time to setup k8sEasy2 Cluster by editing <b>Vagranfile</b> or not, and just use de cluster default configuration.

 2. Run the cluster
     ```shell
+    # The first time you run the "vagrant up" command, it will take a long time.
+    # So be patient.
+    # If the host computer crashes, you try to reduce CLUSTER_INSTANCES and
+    # VM_MEMORY in the cluster configuration
     $ vagrant up
     ```
     or

     ```shell
+    # UP only kdev1 - Master
-    $ vagrant up kdev1 # will UP only kdev1
+    $ vagrant up kdev1
+    # UP all not already up - kdev2 and kdev3 - Workers
     $ vagrant up
     ```

-2. Solve install probleams
+3. SSH Connect to node
     ```shell
-    # There are 3 Provision script:
-    #   1 bootstrap
-    #   2 kube
-    #   3 node

-    # Remenber:
-    # To be a Node, be kube first is a must
-    # Even a Kube has to Bootstrap
+    # Connect to master

-    # So check instalation logs and :
-    # Provision Kube with bootstrap - 1st provision
-    $ vagrant up --provision-with bootstrap

-    # OR

-    # if bootstrap provision OK
-    # Provision kube - 2st provision
-    $ vagrant up --provision-with kube

-    # OR

-    # if Easy2 provision OK
-    # Provision E kube - 2st provision
-    $ vagrant up --provision-with kube
-    ```
-    or
-    ```shell
-    $ vagrant up kdev1 # will UP only kdev1
-    $ vagrant up
-    ```

-3. Access Master node
-    ```shell
     $ vagrant ssh vdev1
+    # Connect to worker1
+    $ vagrant ssh vdev2
+    # Connect to worker2
+    $ vagrant ssh vdev3
     ```
-4. Reboot Cluster
+5. Reboot
     ```shell
+    #  Reboot entire Cluster
     $ vagrant reload

+    # Reboot Master
+    $ vagrant reload kdev1

+    # Reboot Worker 1
+    $ vagrant reload kdev2

+    # Reboot Worker 2
+    $ vagrant reload kdev3
     ```

-4. Destroy Cluster
+6. Destroy Cluster
+    ```shell
     $ vagrant destroy
     ```

 ## Node Provision

 ### There are 3 Provision scripts: